Highwayman Armwarmers

-hiwymn_platePirate-Husband asked me to design “manly black armwarmers” for him to wear while riding, and explained that he needed something to close the gap between his leather jacket and his gloves.
+I was asked to design “manly black armwarmers” to wear while riding a motorcycle – something to close the gap between the leather jacket and gloves.
 Cables were the first thing that came to mind.
 He liked them so much that I made a pair for myself as well!
 These are just the thing for scenic motorcycle rides in the country – or blustery fall days in the city.
 Made of 100% wool, they are warm without being too bulky, and fit tightly to help keep the wind out.

 FINISHED MEASUREMENTS: To fit an arm that’s 6 [7.5] inches around at widest point of forearm.
 Negative ease is included in the pattern.